CSM 154: MATHEMATICAL TECHNOLOGY

 4 credits/ Powers

 This course is an introduction to functions and modeling and differentiation.
 There will be a particular focus on mathematical modeling and business applications.
 Applications include break-even analysis, compound interest, elasticity, inventory and lot size, income streams, and supply and demand curves.
 The course will include the frequent use of Microsoft Excel.
 A TI-84 or TI-83 graphing calculator is required.
-Prerequisite: MTH 101 or its equivalent.
+Prerequisite: MTH 101 or sufficient score on mathematics placement exam.

 MTH 120: CALCULUS AND ANALYTIC GEOMETRY I (F, S)